JannieI/canvas-workstation-V3/src/app/roadmap.md

 Other:
 - show a list of [dSet] from menu or at least when creating Sl - and can browse data too.
 How does this fit into the current D design?
 - Sl over T can be clumsy - can use multi-T feature but is this enough?
+- Sl: can switch on/off per W -> suggest this will be confusing to users ...
 - can we hide T - will show in T list with hidden tick, can uncheck?
 - getting a W from another D - only show those where the user has access to the DS
 - after Ws were linked to a DS: if do a Tr, then validate that W are still okay (ie a W field may not exist any longer in DS)